-[first 30 minutes] migrate is a Bayesian population genetics inference program that is based on the structured coalescence.
+[first 30 minutes]

+migrate is a Bayesian population genetics inference program that is based on the structured coalescence.
 It uses DNA/RNA sequence data or microsatellite data.
 It can run on computer clusters (using parallel software tools based on the MPI standard).
-It is distributed as opensource (MIT license) from Migrate's main website.
+It is distributed as Opensource (MIT license) from Migrate's main website.

-migrate can estimate parameters, such as populations sizes, immigration rates, and divergence times of fairly complex models.
-Originally, it was a pure population genetics programs, but with the introduction of divergence it can handle closely related species, admixed populations inlcuding potential hybrids, as long as your data include multiple individuals of the same group (this tutorial will introduce you to these models).
+migrate can estimate parameters, such as population sizes, immigration rates, and divergence times of fairly complex models.
+Originally, it was a pure population genetics program, but with the introduction of divergence, it can handle closely related species, admixed populations, including potential hybrids as long as your data include multiple individuals of the same group.
+This tutorial will introduce you to these models.